MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

         }

         this.IsBusy = false;
     }
 	```
-	This code creates a few new properties that will be bound to user interface elements later in this exercise, as well as a method to populate a list of current landing activity any time a user is successfully signed in.

-1. Scroll down to the ```AttemptLandingCommand``` property and add the following command property directly above it:
+1. Scroll down to the ```AttemptLandingCommand``` property and add the following property directly above it:

 	```C#
 	public System.Windows.Input.ICommand SignInCommand